 There also could be an increase in the number of individual designated campsites and group campsites on Sand, Oak, and Basswood, with increased access, subject to resource management criteria (e.g., resource sensitivity of sites), interest/demand for new campsites, and other appropriate criteria.
-New campsites may be added on other islands, but there would be no net increase in the total number of campsites parkwide.
-An Ojibwe cultural demonstration site would be designated on Basswood Island in this alternative.
-The demonstration site would be intended to educate visitors about the tribes' culture and their relationship to the Apostle Islands and the park.
-NPS staff would work with the tribes on the details in creating the site, including exhibits, interpretive materials, and staffing.

 On nonwilderness areas in the outer islands there would be no net gain in the number of designated campsites.
-To partially address significant resource concerns, about twothirds of the existing Stockton Island -Presque Isle campground sites would be relocated to new shoreline sites on Presque Isle, with four to six of the northernmost campsites staying where they currently are.
-The new campsites on Presque Isle would be designed to have the same or better amenities than the sites they are replacing, and would be located no farther from the dock than the existing campsites.
-Many would be shoreline sites with views as good as the campsites they are replacing.
+The Stockton Island campground would be relocated to Presque Isle to address resource concerns (e.g., bank erosion and potential for bear-visitor conflicts).
 At least one of the new campsites would be designed to be universally accessible.
 The Stockton Island Visitor Center would remain.